chef/chef-web-docs/chef_master/source/windows.rst

 ``:nothing``
    .. tag resources_common_actions_nothing

    This resource block does not act unless notified by another resource to take action.
-Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Client run.
+Once notified, this resource block either runs immediately or is queued up to run at the end of the Chef Infra Client run.

    .. end_tag

 .. note:: .. tag notes_registry_key_resource_recursive

           Be careful when using the ``:delete_key`` action with the ``recursive`` attribute.
 This will delete the registry key, all of its values and all of the names, types, and data associated with them.
-This cannot be undone by the chef-client.
+This cannot be undone by the Chef Infra Client.

           .. end_tag